shaniber/recipes/content/breakfast/classic-pancakes.md

 # Classic Pancakes
 Everybody's got a pancake recipe, right?
-The one that's been passed down from parent to child, that you remember eating as a child?
-This is mine.
+The one that's been passed down from parent to child, that you remember eating as a kid?
+Well, this is mine.

 It's really a pretty standard recipe, and I don't know where I found it originally.
 It might have been my dad's, or my brother's.
 I might have